kanishksh4rma/predicting-a-pulsar-Star/README.md

 As pulsars rotate, their emission beam sweeps across the sky, and when this crosses our line of sight, produces a detectable pattern of broadband radio emission.
 As pulsars rotate rapidly, this pattern repeats periodically.
 Thus pulsar search involves looking for periodic radio signals with large radio telescopes.

-> Each pulsar produces a slightly different emission pattern, which varies slightly with each rotation .
+Each pulsar produces a slightly different emission pattern, which varies slightly with each rotation .
 Thus a potential signal detection known as a 'candidate', is averaged over many rotations of the pulsar, as determined by the length of an observation.
 In the absence of additional info, each candidate could potentially describe a real pulsar.
 However in practice almost all detections are caused by radio frequency interference (RFI) and noise, making legitimate signals hard to find.

+## Objective :

-Machine learning tools are now being used to automatically label pulsar candidates to facilitate rapid analysis.
+> ## Machine learning tools are now being used to automatically label pulsar candidates to facilitate rapid analysis.
 Classification systems in particular are being widely adopted, which treat the candidate data sets as binary classification problems.
 Here the legitimate pulsar examples are a minority positive class, and spurious examples the majority negative class.